 - Video teachings and guided “real life” scenarios with Rabbi Marc Margolius

-- A teaching from a related Jewish texts with Rabbi Lisa Goldstein
+- A teaching from a related Jewish text with Rabbi Lisa Goldstein

 - A professionally recorded chant and sample “focus phrases” (a reminder to practice during the day)

 - A supplemental handout with reflection questions

 Loving Connection: Chesed

 Open up to loving connection, especially in challenging situations.

 Setting wise boundaries: Gevurah